DeepakPant93/terraform/docs/tf-exam-notes/README.md

 `TF_LOG` is an environment variable used to enable detailed logging output during Terraform commands such as `plan`, `apply`, `init`, and more.
 It is extremely useful for debugging unexpected behaviors and diagnosing issues.

 ---

+## State File Management

+The `terraform.tfstate` file is not automatically deleted after destroying all resources using `terraform destroy`.
+It remains in the directory where the command was executed.
+This file contains critical information about the resources that were created and their configuration.

+### Deleting the State File

+- **Manual Deletion**: You can delete the `terraform.tfstate` file manually using your operating system's file manager or command-line tools.
+- **Using Terraform Commands**: Use the `terraform state rm` command to remove specific resources from the state file without deleting the entire file.

+### Important Considerations

+Be cautious when deleting the `terraform.tfstate` file:
+- It contains essential information about deployed resources and their current state.
+- Accidental deletion may result in losing track of resources and their configurations, making it difficult to manage or destroy them later.

+Always ensure you have a backup of the state file before making any modifications or deletions.